emacs-mirror/emacs/mps/manual/source/topic/scanning.rst

     ``ref_io`` points to the reference.

-    Returns :c:macro:`MPS_RES_OK` if successful: in this case the reference may have been updated (see the topic :ref:`topic-moving`), and the scan method must continue to scan the :term:`block`.
+    Returns :c:macro:`MPS_RES_OK` if successful: in this case the reference may have been updated, and the scan method must continue to scan the :term:`block`.
 If it returns any other result, the scan method must return that result as soon as possible, without fixing any further references.

     .. note::